For more than 300 years, Charleston’s evocative beauty has inspired painters, poets, playwrights and musicians.

 History remembers DuBose Heyward as a poet and playwright, but the native Charlestonian worked as an insurance agent while he wrote the novel Porgy.

-If Charleston can inspire a salesman to revolutionize literature, what will the City do for you?
+If Charleston can inspire a salesman to revolutionize literature, what will the destination do for you?

 Come.
 Find your inspiration in Charleston.